giachello/pybeoplay/README.md

-# pybeoplay
+# Bang & Olufsen BeoPlay devices Python integration module

-Beoplay Python wrapper to integrate B&amp;O speakers/TVs to Python.
-This library provides both blocking calls through the requests module and async using asyncio aiohttp calls.
+Beoplay Python wrapper to integrate B&amp;O speakers/TVs to Python that use the BeoPlay API.
+BeoPlay API is the 2nd generation B&O API, after [Masterlink Gateway](https://github.com/giachello/mlgw) and before [Mozart](https://github.com/bang-olufsen/mozart-open-api).
+It is supported by devices built from the early 2000s to the late 2010s, including BeoVision Avant TV, BeoLab speakers and the NL/ML Converter.

-The API is wrapped in an object that can be used with to read the state and control BeoPlay devices.
-It includes both methods for blocking calls, and async calls with callbacks.
+The API is wrapped in an object that can be used  to read the state and control BeoPlay devices.
+It includes both methods for blocking calls, and async calls with callbacks using aiohttp.

 Reference information [is on this page.](https://documenter.getpostman.com/view/1053298/T1LTe4Lt)